semaphoreci/docs/dashboards-yaml-reference_5ba340d42c7d3a16370f5104.md

 ### spec

-The `spec` property is used for holding the list of widgets your dashboard will have.
+The `spec` property is used for holding the `widgets` property.

 #### widgets

-A Dashboard is a place for holding a list of `widgets` items.
+The `widgets` property holds a list of widgets.
 Each widget defines the actual information that will be displayed on Semaphore 2.0 UI using the `name`, `type` and `filters` properties.